njtierney/greta-course-notes/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-This is the course repository for the course, "An introduction to Bayesian modelling using `greta`", run on November 16 + 17 through the stat society of australia ([course advertisement](https://www.statsoc.org.au/event-4472476)).
+This is the course repository for the course, "An introduction to Bayesian modelling using `greta`", run on February 7 through the stat society of australia ([course advertisement](https://statsoc.org.au/event-5513733?CalendarViewType=1&SelectedDate=1/29/2024)).

 This course is designed for those who want to learn how to do Bayesian modelling using the `greta` software.
 We assume users have the following background/experience: